poetix/aoc2024/README.md

 ## Day 10

-Not much at all to say about this one, except that it was about the shortest path possible fom part 1 to part 2 (I lost a bit of time through not having read the description properly, and incorrectly submitting part 2's answer for part 1...)
+Not much at all to say about this one, except that it was about the shortest path possible from part 1 to part 2 (I lost a bit of time through not having read the description properly, and incorrectly submitting part 2's answer for part 1...)

 I made an assumption about memoisation - that we would want to cache the valid trails from every visited point, as we would surely revisit them.
 As it happens, no, not really: turns out it's cheaper not to build and store a bunch of collections but just to `Stream.flatMap` your way through all the paths and de-dup at the end.